liush18/DCK/README.md

 2141 : like reinitialization G22 in 0, G23 in 2, G03 G10 in 3

 2142 : drift G27 at about last one hour in 3

+2143: abnormal satellite G08 in dow 5, first one hour